 Public School Choice:

 Louisiana offers families public school choice options.
-The Education Commission of the States reports that Louisiana has enacted two open enrollment policies: Low-performing public schools must allow inter-district and intra-district transfers, and schools may allow inter-district transfer options for all students.
-The Center for Education Reform reports that Louisiana has an average charter school law.
-In 2010, just over 33,000 students were enrolled in the state’s 96 charter schools.
+The Education Commission of the States reports that Louisiana has enacted two open enrollment policies: low-performing public schools must allow inter-district and intra-district transfers, and schools may allow inter-district transfer options for all students.

 Private School Choice:

-As of fall 2011, Louisiana opened its first two statewide, online schools: the Louisiana Connections Academy and the Louisiana Virtual Charter Academy.
+Louisiana has two statewide, online schools: the Louisiana Connections Academy and the Louisiana Virtual Charter Academy.
 Students in Louisiana are also offered supplemental online courses through the state-led Louisiana Virtual School (LVS).
 According to the Keeping Pace with K-12 Online Learning report, during 2010-2011, the LVS enrolled 4,639 students.

 In 2011, Governor Bobby Jindal signed legislation to expand the state's tuition tax credit program.
 This program previously allowed parents to receive a 50 percent tax deduction for private school tuition of up to $5,000 per child.
 This program was enhanced by removing the 50 percent cap and allowing a $5,000 maximum deduction.

 Click here for detailed information on Louisiana's public school system and see below for school choice contacts and a history of school choice legislation in Louisiana.